Svendolin/All-about-AJAX-and-Node.js/readme.md

 _**Why is NODEMON as a SUPERFAST SOLUTION?**_

+0) Nodemon is part of the Node Packing Manager (npm) which is also going to be installed after a successful instalation of node...
 1) Nodemon starts the server automatically with every change. (ctrl c is kinda superfluous now)
 2) Write `$ npm install -g nodemon` in your terminal to run NODEMON
 3) At first start do NOT write `$ node` but `$ nodemon (*)` to address Nodemon like: (`$ nodemon 03_ejs_basics.js`)